Celebrating Lent in the home

 Lenten Sacrifice Beads:

-- Draw a cross on the poster-board.Explain that purple is a color for royalty, for Christ is our risen King.
 Every time a child does an act of charity, penance, or alms, he/she will receive a bead to place in the jar.
-Every week in Lent, glue all the week's beads onto the poster, filling in the cross.
 This shows that we are all helping Jesus to carry His cross.
 Each bead helps Jesus carry the cross and helps us prepare for Good Friday and Christ's Passion.Supplies:1 bag purple beads1 large poster board1 jar to display on altar

 Works of Mercy Mobile.
 We have never done this, but I thought I woud share it.
 I read this somewhere a few years ago.